Iltotore/iron/docs/_docs/reference/newtypes.md

 You can create no-overhead new types like [scala-newtype](https://github.com/estatico/scala-newtype) in Scala 2 with Iron.

-## RefinedTypeOps
+## RefinedType

-Iron provides a convenient trait called `RefinedTypeOps` to easily add smart constructors to your type:
+Iron provides a convenient trait called `RefinedType` to easily add smart constructors to your type:

 ```scala
 //{